Cider houses of the Basque country

 Cider house etiquette

-In every sagardotegia there is a person in charge of opening the huge wooden barrels for diners – following the cry of ‘txotx’, an orderly queue forms beside a barrel and diners catch the cider in a tumbler glass as it pours out in a thin jet once the barrel has been opened.
+In every sagardotegia there is a person in charge of opening the huge wooden barrels for diners.
+Following the cry of ‘txotx’ an orderly queue forms beside a barrel.
+Diners catch the cider in a tumbler glass as it pours out in a thin jet once the barrel has been opened.

 Wooden buckets are placed in front of each barrel to catch the surplus cider that misses the glass.
 Locals never fill their glasses, although there is no limit on the amount of times you can return to any of the barrels for more!